-My name is Denise Hudson Lawson and I am an Enterprise Learning Architect.
+My name is Den Hudson and I love tech and learning.

 I started working with computers back in 1982 with my very first computer, a Commodore 64.
 For those of you too young to remember, the Commodore 64 was released in August 1982 and was the single best selling personal computer.
-My father bought one for my brother and me for our Christmas present and we both spent many an hour writing programmes using the Commodore basic 2.0 language.
+My dad bought one for my brother and me for our Christmas present and we both spent many an hour writing programmes using the Commodore basic 2.0 language.
 I wrote a personal banking system, allowing my father to keep track of his bank account and I wrote 2 games.
 One based on Dungeons and Dragons and one simulating a lunar module landing.
 This wetted my appetite for learning computers, however because I was a ‘girl’ and not in the right maths class I was unable to attend the ‘computer club’ at school.
-Unfortunately things haven’t changed much over the years with women still not getting the breaks in the IT sector, but I am always ever optimistic that women will soon rule the world (we already do but don’t tell the men!).
+Unfortunately things haven’t changed much over the years with women still not getting the breaks in the IT sector, but I am always ever optimistic.

 So, from that very small start I have developed a career spanning 30+ years training and supporting adult learners.
 I get immense satisfaction from seeing the ‘light bulb moment’, you know the one – the one where they ‘get it’.

-Please check out my blog, Random Thoughts of a Loud Woman
+Please check out my blog, and here is some historical links Random Thoughts of a Loud Worker

 My views are just that, my views and in no way represent any views on my past or current employer.